KahoMorii/KahoMorii.github.io/_pages/research.md

 <img src='/images/ASHESIX_press2.png'>
 <p>Figure 2: Dust emission maps for 39 IRDCs where massive stars are expected to form in the future.
 Credit: ALMA (ESO/NAOJ/NRAO), K. Morii et al. </p>

-These results appeared as Kaho Morii et al. “The ALMA Survey of 70μm Dark High-mass Clumps in Early Stages (ASHES).
+These results appeared as Kaho Morii et al. “The ALMA Survey of 70 μm Dark High-mass Clumps in Early Stages (ASHES).
 IX.
 Physical Properties and Spatial Distribution of Cores in IRDCs” in The Astrophysical Journal on June 20, 2023. (doi: 10.3847/1538-4357/acccea) <br>

 <h3>Other Articles</h3>
 * ASHES to ASHES, Dust to… Star Formation?
 [AAS NOVA](https://aasnova.org/2021/11/16/ashes-to-ashes-dust-to-star-formation) / [astrobites](https://astrobites.org/2021/10/20/ashes-to-ashes-dust-to-starformation/) <br>